yoyowallet/drf-react-template-framework/README.md

 ###### Dependencies

 `react-jsonschema-form` allows for the use of [dependencies](https://react-jsonschema-form.readthedocs.io/en/latest/usage/dependencies/#dependencies) between multiple fields.
-This library has analogues for the first three types (bidirectional, unidirectional, and conditional).
-Dynamic dependencies can be created via the overrides described below.
+This library has analogues for the four types (bidirectional, unidirectional, conditional, and dynamic).
 ```python
 # Unidirectional
 choice_text = serializers.CharField(